-- POLICY 9.4.1 Establish a Parks, Recreation, and Open Space zone within the Municipal Zoning Code. - POLICY 9.4.2 Utilize the park classifications in Appendix XX to guide maintenance, development, and expansion. - POLICY 9.4.3 Encourage interim recreation opportunities on vacant and underutilized sites on private or public land to be community member initiated, with a fixed time frame for the proposed use. - POLICY 9.4.4 Work with the parks provider to acquire land for parks, trails, recreational uses, and habitat conservation. - POLICY 9.4.5 Encourage private industry to provide recreation opportunities and facilities for employees in employment areas. - POLICY 9.4.6 Encourage new commercial development to provide parks and other recreational amenities for the general enjoyment of the public. - POLICY 9.2.7 When appropriate, require new residential projects to dedicate land or build facilities for public park, green space, or public open space uses if the development corresponds to areas where park deficiencies, natural areas, or habitat linkages have been identified. - POLICY 9.2.8 In exchange for the dedication of park land, allow increases in density on the remaining lands, so that the overall parcel density remains the same.
+- POLICY 9.4.1 Establish a Parks, Recreation, and Open Space zone within the Municipal Zoning Code. - POLICY 9.4.2 Utilize the park classifications in Appendix XX to guide maintenance, development, and expansion. - POLICY 9.4.3 Encourage interim recreation opportunities on vacant and underutilized sites on private or public land to be community member initiated, with a fixed time frame for the proposed use. - POLICY 9.4.4 Work with the parks provider to acquire land for parks, trails, recreational uses, and habitat conservation. - POLICY 9.4.5 Encourage private industry to provide recreation opportunities and facilities for employees in employment areas. - POLICY 9.4.6 Encourage new commercial development to provide parks and other recreational amenities for the general enjoyment of the public. - POLICY 9.4.7 When appropriate, require new residential projects to dedicate land or build facilities for public park, green space, or public open space uses if the development corresponds to areas where park deficiencies, natural areas, or habitat linkages have been identified. - on the remaining lands, so that the overall parcel density remains the same.
 When appropriate, allow a density bonus for including larger proportions of land dedication for open spaces that protect and conserve habitat or provide identified needs in public park and recreational uses by the park district or the parks comprehensive plan.